-Image reconstruction with ECT is a typical ill-posed problem, whose results are sensitive to measurement noise.
+Image reconstruction with ECT is a typical ill-posed problem, and is sensitive to measurement noise.
 The typical signal-to-noise ratio (SNR) of an ECT system is usually higher than 50 dB [37, 38].
-Therefore, to evaluate the noise immunity of the proposed method, 50 and 60 dB white Gaussian noise were added to the inter-electrode capacitance for distributions shown in Case 1 and Case 2.
-Figures 9 shows some examples reconstructed by different image reconstruction algorithms using the data containing noise.
-The average CC for all the twelve distributions in Case 1 and Case 2 is shown in Figure 10.
+Therefore, to evaluate the noise immunity of the proposed method, 50 and 60 dB white Gaussian noise were added to the inter-electrode capacitance for distributions in Case 1 and Case 2.
+Figures 9 shows some examples reconstructed by different algorithms using the data with noise.
+The average CC for all 12 distributions in Case 1 and Case 2 is shown in Figure 10.

-As can be seen, the added noise has no significant effect on the image quality by the LBP method for all distributions, which is consist with previous study [35].
-While for other methods, with the increase in the noise level, the image quality gets worse.
-Nevertheless, the GC_comb method is always superior to the LBP and TR methods, indicating that the GC_comb method can be effectively used in the noisy environments.
+As can be seen, the added noise has no significant effect on image quality by LBP for all distributions, which is consist with previous study [35].
+For other methods, with the increase in the noise level, image quality becomes worse.
+Nevertheless, the GCC method is always superior to LBP and TR, indicating that the GCC method can be effectively used in noisy environments.